Domenick97/DayArray/README.md

 ## Features

-- [ ] Create and remove ToDo items
+- [ ] Create and Remove ToDo items
-- [ ] Mark as completed ToDO items
+- [ ] Mark items as completed
-- [ ] Sort the ToDo items
+- [ ] Sort ToDo items
 - [ ] Display the ToDo items by day, type, ect.
 - [ ] Search the ToDo items
 - [ ] Change the theme of the site
-- [ ] List and setting will save to the users device
+- [ ] ToDo List and Settings will save to local storage

 ### Learning Outcome